spantaleev/matrix-docker-ansible-deploy/docs/configuring-well-known.md

 ## Installing well-known files on the base domain's server

-To implement the two service discovery mechanisms, your base domain's server (e.g. `example.com`) needs to run an HTTPS-capable webserver.
+To implement the service discovery mechanisms, your base domain's server (e.g. `example.com`) needs to run an HTTPS-capable webserver.

 If you don't have a server for your base domain at all, you can use the Matrix server for this.
 See [Serving the base domain](configuring-playbook-base-domain-serving.md) to learn how the playbook can help you set it up.
 If you decide to go this route, you don't need to read ahead in this document.
 When **Serving the base domain**, the playbook takes care to serve the appropriate well-known files automatically.